thegeneschool/metagenomics/docs/anvio.md

 grep ">" bin.*fa | perl -p -i -e "s/bin\.(.+).fa:>(.+)/\$2\tbin_\$1/g" > ../binning_results.txt
 cd ..
 anvi-import-collection binning_results.txt -p SAMPLES-MERGED/PROFILE.db -c contigs.db -C "MetaBAT2" --contigs-mode
+anvi-summarize -p SAMPLES-MERGED/PROFILE.db -c contigs.db -C MetaBAT2 -o MERGED_SUMMARY
 ```

 The idea is to create a tab-delimited text file with two columns: the first is contig name and the second is the name of the bin that contig belongs to.
 The command `grep ">" bin.*fa` pulls out the contig names from each FastA bin file, and pipes the result to this command `perl -p -i -e "s/(.+).fa:>(.+)/\$2\t\$1/g"` which is using a perl regular expression to extract the contig name (in $2) and bin ID (in $1) and report them in two columns separated by the tab character `\t`.
 The results are saved in a file called `binning_results.txt`.
+We can then import the binning results into our anvi'o database with `anvi-import-collection`, and then compute some useful summaries of the bins with `anvi-summarize`.

 ## Connecting to an anvi'o server